 I made the mistake of arguing with him, which Greeks consider disrespectful.
 Of course, to some extent, it is disrespectful anywhere to argue with your boss.
 But I was pushing Spiros’s buttons directly, which made him yell louder.
 Before long, we were both standing in the server station yelling at the top of our lungs.
 While all this was going on, PJ arrived at the restaurant and walked by us without so much as a sidelong glance.

 I had never yelled at the person who signed my paychecks before.
 For all I knew, it was my last shift.
 But Spiros didn’t seem to mind.
 This was no shoving match.
 We were angry, but neither of us was dismissive.
 This was high-decibel communication.
-We were each making our boundaries known and expressing how we felt.
-It was a beautiful moment.
 Afterward, there was a feeling of greater mutual respect.
 Each of us had walked a step closer to the other.

 Little Italy had humble beginnings.
 Spiros spent an entire year working 16 hours a day, 7 days a week, saving every dollar that wasn’t nailed down.
 At the end of that year, he took everything he had saved and bought the building on 88th Street.
 He and PJ opened the five-table restaurant in 1984.
 Every person who came in for a meal was wined and dined with old-world hospitality, as though they had stepped from an Anchorage street directly onto a Greek island.
 Business was slow to pick up, so Spiros and PJ had plenty of time to linger at the tables and visit with their guests.